 FCNL’s lobbying to support diplomacy with Iran is working!
-Last week, the Senate was poised to vote on new sanctions on Iran that would undermine delicate diplomatic negotiations.
-But today, news reports suggest the bill has stalled.
-Even before President Obama used his State of the Union address to threaten a veto, a growing number of senators—including several cosponsors of the legislation—are publicly opposing efforts to bring this bill to the floor and supporting ongoing talks to resolve the dispute over Iran's nuclear program.
+In January, the Senate was poised to vote on new sanctions on Iran that would undermine delicate diplomatic negotiations.
+But the bill has stalled.
+Even before President Obama used his State of the Union address to threaten a veto, a growing number of senators—including several cosponsors of the legislation—publicly opposed efforts to bring this bill to the floor and supported ongoing talks to resolve the dispute over Iran's nuclear program.

 [Friends Committee on National Legislation email newsletter, January 30, 2014]

-Over the past several weeks, many of you have talked directly with your senators or their staff and written and published letters to the editor (see letters that have been published) to support negotiations and oppose sanctions.
-Our lobbyist Kate Gould, who has been an integral part of a Washington-based coalition pressing for diplomacy with Iran, is hearing from congressional staff that this groundswell of grassroots opposition has helped block this bill from coming to the floor.
+Many people talked directly with their senators or their staff and written and published letters to the editor (see letters that have been published) to support negotiations and oppose sanctions.
+Our lobbyist Kate Gould, who has been an integral part of a Washington-based coalition pressing for diplomacy with Iran, heard from congressional staff that this groundswell of grassroots opposition helped block this bill from coming to the floor.